Policies

 Compliance

 Prove to auditors which AI agents made which decisions.
 The full provenance chain — agent, session, tool, commit — is queryable forever.
-Not just a log; a structured knowledge graph.
+Not just a log; a structured memory store.

 Debugging bad decisions